brotatotes/bht-automation/bht gen 3/Mark/Chapter 13/Mark 13 5 bht.md

 3. "Mark repeats this word several times (Mark 13:9; Mark 13:23; Mark 13:33)."

 ### Archibald T. Robertson:
-1. "Take heed that no man lead you astray."
+1. "Take heed that no man lead you astray...
+This warning runs through the whole discussion."
-2. "It is pertinent today after so many centuries."
-3. "Only this morning as I am writing a prominent English psychologist has challenged the world to a radio communication with Mars asserting that he has made frequent trips to Mars and communicated with its alleged inhabitants."
+2. "It is amazing the success that these charlatans have through the ages in winning the empty-pated to their hare-brained views."
+3. "All through the ages in spite of the words of Jesus men have sought to apply the picture here drawn to the particular calamity in their time."

 ### John Gill:
-1. "And Jesus answering them... began to say."
-2. "Take heed lest any man deceive you."
+1. "And Jesus answering them... began to say... take heed lest any man deceive you."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:27:27
+- Timestamp: 12-25-2023 20:32:42
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 74
+- BHT Word Count: 72
-- BHT Commentary Usage: 37.7%
+- BHT Commentary Usage: 34.48%
-- BHT Quality Score: 1.4353932148489814
+- BHT Quality Score: 1.6733877785709135
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (61):
+- ChatGPT injected words (58):
-	['a', 'ago', 'alleged', 'and', 'are', 'as', 'asserts', 'astray', 'be', 'began', 'cautious', 'centuries', 'claim', 'communication', 'deceptive', 'discerning', 'disciples', 'end', 'english', 'explain', 'false', 'frequent', 'full', 'he', 'heed', 'his', 'in', 'inhabitants', 'it', 'its', 'jesus', 'lead', 'like', 'man', 'mars', 'no', 'of', 'pertinent', 'prominent', 'prophets', 'psychologist', 'reminder', 'serves', 'signs', 'take', 'teachings', 'that', 'the', 'these', 'they', 'times', 'to', 'today', 'trips', 'warned', 'were', 'who', 'with', 'words', 'world', 'you']
+	['a', 'any', 'began', 'beliefs', 'calamities', 'charlatans', 'circumstances', 'clear', 'deceive', 'despite', 'disciples', 'discussion', 'easily', 'expectations', 'explanation', 'fit', 'had', 'have', 'heed', 'highlighting', 'his', 'in', 'influenced', 'initial', 'interpret', 'jesus', 'lest', 'likely', 'man', 'of', 'over', 'own', 'people', 'periods', 'persistently', 'portrayal', 'response', 'runs', 'senseless', 'sought', 'success', 'surpassed', 'take', 'that', 'the', 'their', 'this', 'thorough', 'through', 'time', 'to', 'various', 'warning', 'whole', 'winning', 'with', 'words', 'you']
 - ChatGPT injected words (significant words only) (38):
-	['ago', 'alleged', 'asserts', 'astray', 'began', 'cautious', 'centuries', 'claim', 'communication', 'deceptive', 'discerning', 'disciples', 'end', 'english', 'explain', 'false', 'frequent', 'heed', 'inhabitants', 'jesus', 'lead', 'like', 'man', 'mars', 'pertinent', 'prominent', 'prophets', 'psychologist', 'reminder', 'serves', 'signs', 'teachings', 'times', 'today', 'trips', 'warned', 'words', 'world']
+	['began', 'beliefs', 'calamities', 'charlatans', 'circumstances', 'clear', 'deceive', 'despite', 'disciples', 'discussion', 'easily', 'expectations', 'explanation', 'fit', 'heed', 'highlighting', 'influenced', 'initial', 'interpret', 'jesus', 'lest', 'likely', 'man', 'people', 'periods', 'persistently', 'portrayal', 'response', 'runs', 'senseless', 'sought', 'success', 'surpassed', 'thorough', 'time', 'warning', 'winning', 'words']

 ### Logs
-- Attempt 1 BHT: Take heed that no man lead you astray, Jesus warned His disciples as He began to explain the signs of the end times.
-These words are as relevant today as they were centuries ago.
-In fact, it was just this morning that I came across a news article about a prominent English psychologist claiming to have communicated with the inhabitants of Mars.
-This serves as a reminder to be cautious and discerning in a world full of deceptive teachings and false prophets.
+- Attempt 1 BHT: Beware of falling victim to the cunning of deceivers, for throughout history false prophets have been successful in swaying the gullible with their foolish ideas.
+It is worth noting that individuals often attempt to apply the apocalyptic imagery in this passage to specific events in their own time, despite Jesus' general warning about deception.
+Jesus responded to his disciples' curiosity by providing a comprehensive explanation that likely exceeded their expectations.
-- 🔄 Mark 13:5 (attempt 1, 82 words, 42.42% quotes quality score: 1.2682114076431574, V2 normalized quality score: 33.51, commentator tiers 1-3: 34.99%, 28.83%, 36.17%)
+- 🔄 Mark 13:5 (attempt 1, 70 words, 34.48% quotes quality score: 1.5212001344115906, V2 normalized quality score: 41.92, commentator tiers 1-3: 30.33%, 24.86%, 44.81%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Take heed that no man lead you astray, Jesus warned His disciples as He began to explain the signs of the end times.
-These words are as pertinent today as they were centuries ago.
-It serves as a reminder to be cautious and discerning in a world full of deceptive teachings and false prophets, like the claim of a prominent English psychologist who asserts frequent trips to Mars and communication with its alleged inhabitants.
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 2 BHT: Beware of falling victim to the cunning of deceivers, for throughout history false prophets have been successful in swaying the gullible with their foolish ideas.
+It is worth noting that individuals often attempt to apply the apocalyptic imagery here to specific events in their own time, despite Jesus' general warning about deception.
+Jesus responded to his disciples' curiosity by providing a comprehensive explanation that likely exceeded their expectations.
-- 🔄 Mark 13:5 (attempt 2, 74 words, 37.7% quotes quality score: 1.4353932148489814, V2 normalized quality score: 39.07, commentator tiers 1-3: 33.13%, 30.58%, 36.29%)
+- 🔄 Mark 13:5 (attempt 2, 68 words, 35.09% quotes quality score: 1.499568913589723, V2 normalized quality score: 41.2, commentator tiers 1-3: 31.04%, 23.24%, 45.72%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Take heed that no man lead you astray, Jesus warned His disciples as He began to explain the signs of the end times.
-These words are as pertinent today as they were centuries ago.
-It serves as a reminder to be cautious and discerning in a world full of deceptive teachings and false prophets, like the claim of a prominent English psychologist who asserts frequent trips to Mars and communication with its alleged inhabitants.
+- Attempt 3 BHT: Take heed lest any man deceive you.
+This warning runs through the whole discussion, highlighting the success that charlatans have had in winning over the easily influenced with their senseless beliefs.
+Despite the clear words of Jesus, people have persistently sought to interpret this portrayal of calamities to fit their own circumstances in various time periods.
+Jesus, in response to his disciples, began a thorough explanation that likely surpassed their initial expectations.
-- 🔄 Mark 13:5 (attempt 3, 74 words, 37.7% quotes quality score: 1.4353932148489814, V2 normalized quality score: 39.07, commentator tiers 1-3: 33.13%, 30.58%, 36.29%)
+- 🔄 Mark 13:5 (attempt 3, 72 words, 34.48% quotes quality score: 1.6733877785709135, V2 normalized quality score: 46.98, commentator tiers 1-3: 30.13%, 21.15%, 48.72%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Take heed that no man lead you astray, Jesus cautioned his disciples as he commenced his explanation of the signs of the end times.
-This admonition remains relevant today, serving as a timely reminder to be vigilant and discerning in a world rife with misleading teachings and false prophets.
-A recent example highlights this necessity, with a notable English psychologist confidently proclaiming his ability to communicate with the purported inhabitants of Mars.
-The need to guard against deception and remain rooted in truth persists, making Jesus' words a timeless guide for believers.
+- Attempt 4 BHT: Take heed that no man lead you astray.
+This warning runs through the whole discussion, emphasizing the success that these charlatans have had throughout history in convincing the naive to adopt their foolish viewpoints.
+It is astounding how individuals, in spite of the words of Jesus, have sought to apply the imagery presented here to the specific calamities of their own time.
+Jesus, answering them, began to provide a comprehensive explanation that likely exceeded their expectations.
-- 🔄 Mark 13:5 (attempt 4, 92 words, 25.35% quotes quality score: 1.269281543692329, V2 normalized quality score: 33.55, commentator tiers 1-3: 35.38%, 30.38%, 34.24%)
+- 🔄 Mark 13:5 (attempt 4, 76 words, 38.98% quotes quality score: 1.600394308297455, V2 normalized quality score: 44.56, commentator tiers 1-3: 31.74%, 19.93%, 48.33%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Take heed that no man lead you astray, Jesus warned his disciples as he began to explain the signs of the end times.
-This cautionary message holds true today, as it did centuries ago.
-It reminds us to be wary and discerning in a world where false teachings and deceptive figures abound.
-For instance, a prominent English psychologist recently made extravagant claims about communicating with the inhabitants of Mars, highlighting the importance of staying grounded in truth amidst unscrupulous influences.
+- Attempt 5 BHT: Beware of falling victim to the cunning and deception of others, as warned by Jesus himself.
+Throughout history, these charlatans have achieved remarkable success in swaying ignorant individuals with their nonsensical beliefs.
+It is astonishing how, disregarding the words of Jesus, people persistently attempt to interpret the depicted scenario to fit the calamities of their own era.
+Jesus responded to his disciples' inquiry by initiating a detailed explanation that surpassed their initial expectations.
-- 🔄 Mark 13:5 (attempt 5, 80 words, 33.33% quotes quality score: 1.1791132250936678, V2 normalized quality score: 30.55, commentator tiers 1-3: 36.81%, 24.64%, 38.54%)
+- 🔄 Mark 13:5 (attempt 5, 73 words, 35.59% quotes quality score: 1.5097081447132776, V2 normalized quality score: 41.54, commentator tiers 1-3: 31.21%, 24.53%, 44.26%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 13:5 bht prompt v0.8 (74 words, 37.7% quotes)
+- ✅ Mark 13:5 bht prompt v0.8 (72 words, 34.48% quotes)
-- quality score: 1.4353932148489814, V2 normalized quality score: 39.07, commentator tiers 1-3: 33.13%, 30.58%, 36.29%)
+- quality score: 1.6733877785709135, V2 normalized quality score: 46.98, commentator tiers 1-3: 30.13%, 21.15%, 48.72%)